jrjohnson/website/markdown/slide-text/2022-11-deep-work.md

 ## Organizational Limits
 ### such a thing as too productive

+"Just because you can doesn't mean you should!"
+- Kelly (this morning)

 - It's a weird thing to say, but you can be too productive.
 - An organization, and it's users, can only absorb so much change.